 Furthermore, Loop iterator allows querying for shapes that have a topological relationship to another shape using the DE-9IM model (to find spatial relationships between shapes such as touch, within, intersect, etc.).
 Together with TGIS_Topology.MakeBuffer, this gives the means to perform advanced spatial querying and analysis.

-If a vector layer contains coordinate system (projection, etc.) information, upon being attached to the Viewer the layer is (if necessary) automatically reprojected on-the-fly to the coordinate system selected in the Viewer.
-This means layers can be attached to the Viewer without concern for the coordinate system of each layer - all layers are presented smoothly together in the Viewer coordinate system.
+Suppose a vector layer contains coordinate system (projection, etc.) information upon being attached to the Viewer.
+In that case, the layer is (if necessary) automatically reprojected on-the-fly to the coordinate system selected in the Viewer.
+It means layers can be attached to the Viewer without concern for the coordinate system of each layer - all layers are presented smoothly together in the Viewer coordinate system.
 This also means all layer and shape operations are performed by default in the Viewer coordinate system.
-So, for example, loading and editing shapes are performing using the Viewer coordinate system.
+So, for example, loading and editing shapes are accomplished using the Viewer coordinate system.

 Links lead to the Delphi version of the documentation.

 A pixel layer can hold a bitmap (photo) or a grid (such as a digital elevation model).
 As with vector layers, image layers can be:

 As with vector layers, pixel layers with coordinate system information are automatically reprojected on-the-fly to the Viewer coordinate system when attached to the Viewer coordinate system (if necessary).